How RBS is implementing ring-fencing

 Implementing ring-fencing requires changes to the structure of the RBS Group.
 We will offer a broad range of products and services from within the ring-fence.

-The first RFTS (RFTS 1) will transfer some of our customers from The Royal Bank of Scotland plc (RBS plc) to Adam & Company PLC.
-In addition, certain advisory products and a covered bond programme will be transferred from RBS plc to National Westminster Bank Plc (NatWest Bank Plc).
-When this transfer occurs, expected during Q2 2018, we will also rename the legal entity Adam & Company plc to The Royal Bank of Scotland plc.
+We are pleased to confirm that the first RFTS was implemented on 30 April 2018.
+The first RFTS (RFTS 1) transferred some of our customers from The Royal Bank of Scotland plc (RBS plc) to Adam & Company plc.
+In addition, certain advisory products and a covered bond programme were transferred from RBS plc to National Westminster Bank Plc (NatWest Bank Plc).
+When this transfer occurred, we also renamed the legal entity Adam & Company plc to The Royal Bank of Scotland plc.

-In parallel, the current RBS plc will be renamed NatWest Markets Plc and will be one of the entities through which we will deliver markets products that must sit outside of the ring-fence.
+In parallel, the current RBS plc was renamed NatWest Markets Plc which is one of the entities through which we will deliver markets products that must sit outside of the ring-fence.

 What this means for you